jackmulligan-ire/jackmulligan-ire/README.md

-### I'm currently looking for a full-time role as a software engineer in web development or data engineering.
-Feel free to get in touch and check out some of my projects!
+### Feel free to get in touch and check out some of my projects!

 - 🗣️ Ask me about: SEO tips from my previous life.
 - ⚡ Fun fact: I speak 🇩🇪